emmajanedrews/base-template/_posts/2016-12-28-home-renovation-projects-to-avoid.md

 {% include youtube.html %}

-If you’re getting ready to sell your home on the market, we’ve got some tips for you.
-These are seven things that home buyers do not want to see in a potential home:
+If you’re getting ready to sell your home on the market, we’ve got some tips for you. **These are seven things that home buyers do not want to see in a potential home**:

 1. Too much wallpaper.
 It’s hard for buyers to get excited about wallpaper because they will most likely tear it down anyway.
 2. **Stay away from lavish lighting fixtures**.
 If you have an elaborate chandelier made of glass or deer antlers, replace it with something neutral while you’re in the process of selling.